 So how can running be good for knee osteoarthritis?

-In a 2017 study in the Journal of Orthopaedic & Sports Physical Therapy, it was found that recreational runners had less chance of developing knee and hip arthritis compared to non-runners or sedentary individuals.
-It was concluded that running at a recreational level for 15 or more years may be safely recommended and improves overall health as well as having a positive effect on hip and knee joint health.
-It was also noted that remaining sedentary and foregoing exercise increased the rate of hip and knee arthritis by up to 10% alone when compared with a graded, progressive running program.
+A 2017 Journal of Orthopaedic & Sports Physical Therapy study found that recreational runners had less chance of developing knee and hip arthritis compared to non-runners or sedentary individuals.
+It was concluded that running at a recreational level for 15 or more years may be safely recommended and improved overall health and positively affects hip and knee joint health.
+It was also noted that remaining sedentary and foregoing exercise increased the rate of hip and knee arthritis rate by up to 10% when compared with a graded, progressive running program.

-It is important that when considering starting or resuming a running program that you increase your distance, pace and frequency of runs gradually to prevent injury and joint overload.
-Physiotherapists are highly trained in load management and load progression and can assist you in developing a running program to help you meet your running goals, while minimizing the impact to joints, muscles and tendons.
+When considering starting or resuming a running program, it is essential that you increase your distance, pace and frequency of runs gradually to prevent injury and joint overload.
+Physiotherapists are highly trained in load management and load progression.
+We can assist you in developing a running program to help you meet your running goals while minimising the impact on joints, muscles and tendons.

 Without a doubt.
 Running is commonly thought to be bad for your knees.
 A study that followed participants with knee arthritis for four years discovered that running did not worsen their symptoms or increase the signs of arthritis seen on an x-ray.
 In fact, the study’s participants discovered that running relieved their knee pain.

 A study that followed runners and non-runners for 18 years discovered that runners did not have more signs of arthritis in their knees than the non-runner control group.

 This does not imply that everyone suffering from arthritis can run.
 Everyone is built differently, and our bodies respond to exercise and running differently.

 Final thoughts on running and osteoarthritis

 Currently, no cure for osteoarthritis is available, but many measures can be taken to slow down its effects, reduce pain and improve or maintain current function.